-- a.
-The evaluator may ask the developer for assistance if public methods are unsuccessful in creating the low quality samples (e.g., the quality method is not public). - 4.
-The evaluator shall present biometric samples of acceptable quality for biometric verification that satisfy the assessment criteria described in quality assessment criteria report - 5.
-The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE rejects any samples that do not meet the assessment criteria specified in the quality assessment criteria report - 6.
+- 1. The evaluator shall present biometric low-quality samples for biometric verification that do not satisfy the assessment criteria described in quality assessment criteria report.
+Methods to create low-quality samples are described in the report (e.g. varying temperature / humidity conditions of the finger skin, low physical pressure, too less presentation time or incorrect finger positioning angles for fingerprint verification) - 2.
+The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that the TOE rejects any samples that do not meet the assessment criteria specified in the quality assessment criteria report - 3.
 The evaluator shall check the TOE internal data (e.g. quality scores and quality threshold) to confirm that any samples accepted by TOE meet the assessment criteria specified in the quality assessment criteria report correctly

 - a.
 Information necessary to perform this EA is described in the TSS, BMD, AGD guidance and quality assessment criteria report - b.
-The TOE accepts only samples that pass the quality assessment criteria through the independent testing
+The TOE accepts only samples that pass the quality assessment criteria for biometric verification through the independent testing